 T.A.'s s Name: Course: Year:

-1. The teaching assista ınt was helpf ul during office h nours.
+1. The teaching assista The teaching assistant was helpful during office hours.

 Strongly Disagree Disagree Undecided Agree Agree Strongly Not applicable

 1 2 3 4 5 N/A

 Comments:

 2. The teaching assista int explained course material clearly.

 Strongly Disagree Disagree Undecided Agree Agree Strongly Not applicable

 1 2 3 4 5 N/A

 Comments:

-3. The teaching assista int was prepa ared for class.
+3. The teaching assista The teaching assistant was prepared for class.

 Strongly Disagree applicable Disagree Undecided Agree Agree Strongly Not

 1 2 3 4 5 N/A

 Comments:

-4. I would like to have this teaching g assistant in mo re courses.
+4. I would like to have this teaching assistant in more courses.

 Strongly Disagree applicable Disagree Undecided Agree Agree Strongly Not

 1 2 3 4 5 N/A

 Comments